-You will require the Prison Controller, the Prisoner Token, and your choice
+You will require the Prison Controller, the Prisoner Token, and your choice of Cell Door style.
+Other items are useful but optional.

 ![]() |